Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Introduction

-Generative modeling refers to the process of learning the underlying distribution of a given dataset, either with the aim of evaluating the density, or generating new unseen samples from the underlying distribution.
-Generative adversarial networks (GANs,~\citet{SGAN14}) have become one of the most popular frameworks for image generation, owing to lower sampling times and state-of-the-art sample quality~\citep{ADAStyleGAN20, StyleGAN321,StyleGANXL22}.
-GANs are a two-player game between a generator network \(G\colon\mbbR^d\rightarrow\mbbR^n\) and a discriminator network \(D\colon\mbbR^n\rightarrow\mbbR\).
-In most GAN settings, \(d \leq n\).
-The generator accepts a noise vector \(\z \sim \pz;\,\z\in\mbbR^d\), typically Gaussian or uniform distributed, and transforms it into a {\it fake} sample \(G(\z)\), with the push-forward distribution \(\pg = G_{\#}(\pz)\).
-The discriminator accepts an input drawn either from the target distribution, \(\x \sim \pd;\,\x\in\mbbR^n\), or from the output of a generator, and learns {\it real versus fake} classifier.
-The objective is to learn the {\itshape optimal generator} --- one that can generate realistic samples. {\it {\bfseries GANs Losses}}: In the standard GAN (SGAN,~\citet{SGAN14}), and the least-squares GAN (LSGAN,~\citet{LSGAN17}) formulations, the discriminator models a chosen {\it divergence} metric between the target and generator distributions, while the generator network is trained to minimize this divergence.
-For example, the Jensen-Shannon divergence in SGAN, or the Pearson-\(\chi^2\) divergence in LSGAN.~\citet{fGAN16} generalized the formulation to account for any \(f\)-divergence, while~\citet{BregmanGAN16} consider extension to Bregman divergences as well.
-Owing to the training instability of divergence-minimizing GANs on non-overlapping distributions,~\citet{PrincipledMethods17} proposed integral probability metrics (IPM) as a viable alternative.
-In IPM-GANs, the discriminator performs the role of a {\it critic}, and approximates the IPM.
-The choice of the metric constrains the class of functions from which the critic is drawn.
-For example, in Wasserstein GAN (WGAN),~\citet{WGAN17} consider Lipschitz-1 critics.
-In practice, the Lipschitz constraint is approximated through a gradient penalty enforced on the discriminator~\citep{WGANGP17}.~\citet{SobolevGAN18},~\citet{BWGAN18}, and~\citet{PolyGAN23} consider discriminator functions drawn from Sobolev spaces, with a corresponding penalty on the energy in the gradient.~\citet{KernelTest12} showed that the minimization of IPM losses can be equivalently solved through the minimization of kernel-based statistics in a reproducing-kernel Hilbert space (RHKS).
+\textbf{Generative Adversarial Networks (GANs)}: GANs are a two-player game between a generator network \(G\colon\mbbR^d\rightarrow\mbbR^n\) and a discriminator network \(D\colon\mbbR^n\rightarrow\mbbR,~n\gg d\).
+Similar to the reverse process in diffusion, the generator transforms a noise vector \(\z \sim \pz;\,\z\in\mbbR^d\), typically standard Gaussian, into a {\it fake} sample \(G(\z)\), with the push-forward distribution \(\pg = G_{\#}(\pz)\).
+The discriminator accepts an input drawn either from the target distribution, \(\x \sim \pd;\,\x\in\mbbR^n\), or from the output of a generator, and learns a {\it real versus fake} classifier.
+The objective is to learn the {\itshape optimal generator} that can create realistic samples, which is equivalent to modeling the reverse process in a single step.
+GAN literature considers two main classes of loss functions: (a) \(f\)-divergence-based losses, and (b) integral probability metric (IPM) based losses.
+The standard GAN (SGAN,~\citet{SGAN14}), least-squares GAN (LSGAN,~\citet{LSGAN17}) and \(f\)-GANs~\citep{fGAN16} formulations, fall into the first category, wherein the discriminator models a chosen {\it divergence} metric between the target and generator distributions, while the generator network is trained to minimize this divergence.
+In IPM-GANs, the discriminator performs the role of a {\it critic}, and approximates the IPM, which in turn relates to a constraint class.
+For example, in Wasserstein GAN (WGAN),~\citep{WGAN17} consider Lipschitz-1 critics, while variants such as the Sobolev GAN~\citep{SobolevGAN18}, BWGAN~\citep{BWGAN18}, and PolyGAN~\citep{PolyGAN23} consider discriminator functions drawn from Sobolev spaces, with a corresponding penalty on the energy in the gradient.~\citet{KernelTest12} showed that the minimization of IPM losses can be equivalently solved through the minimization of kernel-based statistics in a reproducing-kernel Hilbert space (RHKS).
 Maximum-mean discrepancy GANs (MMD-GANs)~\citep{MMDGAN17,DemistifyMMD18} and Coulomb GAN~\citep{CoulombGAN18} are examples of kernel-based GANs.